 But that’s not a fun, holiday carol, so let’s just…

 Anyways, we hope you’ll stay.
 We love having guests.
 The more the merrier.

 Again, nothing groundbreaking in here in terms of our seasonal decor.
 Just a lot of natural elements.
 I’ve placed a small tea candle into one of our Christmas teacups.
 We have a whole set of these Johnson Bros. dishes.
 It’s the “Friendly Village” series, and I ADORE it.
-Then just added some more pinecones, and a couple vintage matchbooks.
+Then just added some more pinecones and a couple of vintage matchbooks.